opeyemitechpro/my-projects/docs/devops_projects/10micro.md

 ```

+!!! note ""

-> Replace `<server-ip>` with the IP address or DNS name of your standalone Linux server.
+    Replace `<server-ip>` with the IP address or DNS name of your standalone Linux server.

-## Now create a Kubernetes secret:
+2. Now create a Kubernetes secret:

 ```
 kubectl create secret generic additional-scrape-configs \